Belfast, Maine is an adorable seaside town located about 2 hours northeast of Portland. It’s one of my favorite towns to visit along the coast!

 I’ve found a few shops that are listed below, but in my opinion, the best way to find galleries is by simply walking around.
-Many places do not have an updated website, so it may be difficult to find them online.
+Many places do not have updated websites, so it may not be easy to find them online.

 If you love to support local artisans, stop by one of these shops:

 Local Color Gallery is a year-round venue featuring an eclectic collection of work by local artists.
 They are open daily from 11-5, except on Sundays when they close at 4.

 Mainely Pottery features handmade pottery from 30 Maine potters.
 They are open daily from 10-5.

 The Lupine Cottage is a Maine artist co-op that holds art of all mediums from over 60 Maine artists.
 They are open daily 10-6, except Sundays when they close at 3.

 8. Rail Trail

 Belfast Rail Trail is a 2.3 mile heavily trafficked point-to-point trail located near Belfast, Maine that features a river and is good for all skill levels.

 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on a leash.
 Find a map here.

 I know what you’re thinking…. curling?!
 My response is: why not?!
 It’s always a good day to try something new.
 Check out their website to find out more about curling and the Belfast Curling Club’s hours.